Tornado alley is expanding — and scientists don’t know why

 The increased winter tornado activity — a recurring pattern over the last several years — is unusual, Bunting added.

-On the most basic level tornadoes require two factors to form.
-There has to be hot, moist air rising to create movement of energy through the atmosphere, and there has to be powerful circular wind shear — or vertical changes in wind speed and direction — to bring a funnel cloud to earth.
+On the most basic level, tornadoes require two factors to form.
+There has to be hot, moist air rising to create a movement of energy through the atmosphere, and there has to be powerful circular wind shear — or vertical changes in wind speed and direction — to bring a funnel cloud to Earth.

 But several years of warm winters have changed that pattern, Bunting said — allowing tornado conditions to penetrate as far north as Michigan — far in advance of the usual start of tornado season.